Exsanguinated/Exsanguinated/README.md

 <h6> •  Proshippers / Darkshippers; you know what we mean by this being here and won't waste the time to argue about it.

 <h6> •  If you plan on being weird to any of us.
-This especially includes people who run up to try to roleplay; it's genuinely super awkward and uncomfortable for everyone involved.
+This especially includes people who run up to try to roleplay or befriend us based on our introjects; it's genuinely super awkward and uncomfortable for everyone involved.

 <h6> •  Anyone under the age of 18; we don't enjoy talking to or being near minors who sneak onto the 18+ server.
 Go back to PG.